TahirMurata/php-Pr0xy/README.md

 ## Known Limitations

-miniProxy has several known limitations.
+php-Pr0xy has several known limitations.
 Some of them may be fixed in future releases.
 For now, they include:

 * some `<a>` tags are not supported
 * No cookie support